deployphp/deployer/docs/contrib/crontab.md

 [Source](/contrib/crontab.php)

-(c) Asafov Sergey <asafov@newleaf.ru>
 Recipe for crontab jobs deploy
-Configuration:
-    You need no specify only crontab:jobs, which must be array of strings
+Configuration: You need no specify only crontab:jobs, which must be array of strings

 * Tasks